swcarpentry/matlab-novice-inflammation/episodes/04-scripts.md

 Let's write an H1 line at the top of our script:

 ```
-%ANALYZE   Save plots of inflammation statistics to disk.
+%PLOT_PATIENT1   Save plots of inflammation statistics to disk.
 ```
 {: .language-matlab}

 We can then get help for our script by running

 ```
-help analyze
+help plot_patient1
 ```
 {: .language-matlab}

-Let's modify our `analyze` script so that it creates and saves sub-plots, rather than individual plots.
+Let's modify our `plot_patient1` script so that it creates and saves sub-plots, rather than individual plots.
 As before we'll save the images in the `results` directory.

 ~~~
-%ANALYZE   Save plots of inflammation statistics to disk.
+%PLOT_PATIENT1   Save plots of inflammation statistics to disk.

 patient_data = csvread('data/inflammation-01.csv');